diskoverdata/diskover-docs/source_files/dev_alternate_scanner.md

 )
 ```

 🔴 &nbsp;Before we even try running the scanner with Diskover, it's often helpful to run it as a standalone script and get the directory walking and scanning functions in place first.
 To do that, we can call the `ftpserver.walk()` function as it will be called from Diskover and just print out the results.
 First, let's start with the `scandir()` function as that is called from the `walk()` function, `scandir()` should list the contents of a directory on the server and return them.
-Here's what it looks like so far.
+Here's what it looks like so far:

 ```python
 import os